 Preservation And Assembly

-Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans that used exacting techniques to precisely copy every detail of the previous edition and double-check the latest version.
+Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans who used exacting techniques to precisely copy every detail of the previous edition and double-check the latest version.

 Assembly of the New Testament began soon after apostles started writing.
 Its final configuration was established a few decades after the last book was written.
 The criterion for including or excluding particular texts was whether the authors were contemporary witnesses of the events they described.